- Cash provides high flexibility in terms of availability and purchase power.

 When Liquidity is Essential

 Owning Liquidity is not only essential when there is a crisis.
 Having a well balanced approach to a diversified asset allocation, liquidity plays an important role.
 The management of this asset class is essential because cash not only represents the safety aspects but also provides the highest flexibility when it comes to availability and purchase power.
-It is overall accepted that holding cash provides none or little compensation.
-It is therefore key to manage the risk where the liquidity is held and that holding liquidity is not penalized with sub-zero rates, something that got evident in Europe.
+It is overall accepted that holding cash provides little compensation.
+It is therefore key to find a solution that provides a portfolio with very low risk profile and active risk management.

 EURIBOR in % since 2014